PandasThumb/pandasthumb.github.io/_posts/2025/2025-05-04-platonic-nonsense.md

 Another, more recent EN post about Levin's views is by medical researcher Steven Iacoboni ([here](https://evolutionnews.org/2025/04/life-itself-in-michael-levins-platonism-teleology-advances/)).
 Levin gives his own summary of his views in a preprint available [from the Open Science Foundation site](https://osf.io/preprints/psyarxiv/5g2xj_v2).

 Levin does invoke Platonism, and proposes that "mind" rather than physical entities are fundamental in nature.
-Andreas Wagner, in his book "The Arrival of the Fittest" also invokes Platonism and proposes that there may be "a library of forms" in nature.
+Andreas Wagner, in his book "The Arrival of the Fittest" also ends up invoking Platonism and proposes that there may be "a library of forms" in nature.

 ## Telos? ##

-The Evolution News posters view Levin's and Wagner's views as evidence for "telos" (purposeness) in nature, and argue that this is evidence for supernatural processes.
+The Evolution News posters view Levin's and Wagner's views as evidence for "telos" (goal-directedness) in nature, and argue that this is evidence for supernatural processes.
 Levin and Wagner do not go that far.
-A central argument seems to be that if an organism can compensate for developmental accidents, and end up changing so as to achieve a desirable form, then thisis only possible if there is telos, teleological change.
+A central argument seems to be that if an organism can compensate for developmental accidents, and end up changing so as to achieve a desirable form, then this is only possible if there is telos, teleological change.
-In particular, if organisms can
+In particular, if organisms can anticipate the future and correct accidents of development, to them this cannot be the result of mere physical changes in DNA sequences.

+## No nous ##

+Explain prepaing for the future.
+Embryos.
+Growth, flowering of plants

+No need for realms of platonic forms

+Not sure that is what Levin / Wagner mean (Kauffman to)

+## Platonism? ##

+Pigliucci

+Library of forms -- in genotyope-phenotype map

+There is more to say about this, so I will look forward to what our commenters have to say, below.

 Massimo Pigliucci 10/29/2016:   https://nautil.us/the-neo_platonic-argument-for-evolution-couldnt-be-more-wrong-236176/

-answering Andreas Wagner's suggested requirement for a "library of forms"